Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Experiments and Results

-We also evaluate our models on real-world behavior data, using the Haggling dataset of triadic interactions \cite{jooSocialArtificialIntelligence2019}.
-Participants are engaged in an unscripted game where two sellers compete to sell a fictional product to a buyer who has to choose between the two.
-We use the same split of $79$ training sets (groups) and $28$ test sets used by \citet{jooSocialArtificialIntelligence2019}.
-In our experiments we consider the following social cues: \textit{head pose} described by the 3D location of the nose keypoint and a face normal; \textit{body pose} described by the location of the mid-point of the shoulders and a body normal; and binary \textit{speaking status}.
-Apart from being the most commonly considered cues in computational analyses of such conversations \cite{alameda-pinedaAnalyzingFreestandingConversational2015, zhangSocialInvolvementMingling2018, tanMultimodalJointHead2021}, pose and turn taking are found to be crucial in the sustaining of conversation \cite{kendonConductingInteractionPatterns1990, duncanSignalsRulesTaking1972, vinciarelliSocialSignalProcessing2009a}.
-We specify the dataset preprocessing details in Appendix~\ref{app:preprocessing}.
+\paragraph{Datasets and Preprocessing.} With limited behavioral data availability, a common practice in the domain is to solely train and evaluate methods on synthesized behavior dynamics \cite{vazquezMaintainingAwarenessFocus2016,sanghvi2019mgpi}.
+In contrast, we also evaluate on two real-world behavior datasets: the MatchNMingle (MnM) dataset of in-the-wild mingling behavior \cite{cabrera2018matchnmingle}, and the Haggling dataset of a triadic game where two sellers compete to sell a fictional product to a buyer \cite{jooSocialArtificialIntelligence2019}.
+For MnM, we treat the $42$ groups from Day 1 as test sets and a total of $101$ groups from the other two days as train sets.
+For Haggling, we use the same split of $79$ training and $28$ test groups used by \citet{jooSocialArtificialIntelligence2019}.
+We consider the following cues: \textit{head pose} and \textit{body pose}, described by the location of a keypoint and an orientation quaternion; and binary \textit{speaking status}.
+These are the most commonly considered cues in computational analyses of conversations \cite{alameda-pinedaAnalyzingFreestandingConversational2015, zhangSocialInvolvementMingling2018, tanMultimodalJointHead2021} given how crucial they are in sustaining interactions \cite{kendonConductingInteractionPatterns1990, duncanSignalsRulesTaking1972, vinciarelliSocialSignalProcessing2009a}.
+For orientation, we first convert the normal vectors (provided in the horizontal direction in both datasets) into unit quaternions.
+Since the quaternions $\mathbf{q}$ and $-\mathbf{q}$ denote an identical rotation, we constrain the first quaternion in every sequence to the same hemisphere and interpolate subsequent quaternions to have the shortest distance along the unit hypersphere.
+We then split the interaction data into pairs of $\tobs$ and $\tfut$ windows to construct the samples for forecasting.
+We specify dataset-specific preprocessing details in Appendix~\ref{app:data}.